grimmer0125/embedded-pydicom-react-viewer/README.md

 # Embedded Python DICOM visualization ReactApp

+This is a demo project and only can show a part of DICOM files.

 ## Not handle

-Below are already handled in another project https://github.com/grimmer0125/dicom-web-viewer, not in this demo project
+Below non handled items are done in another project https://github.com/grimmer0125/dicom-web-viewer

 1. possible window center & width mode (need work with rescale equation)
 2. RGB mode1, RGB mode2